Politics of San Francisco: Local politics

 The city is governed by a mayor and an 11-member Board of Supervisors, both elected using preferential voting.
-The current mayor is London Breed.
+The current mayor is Daniel Lurie.

-Housing
+In the city, a progressive/moderate divide has become the organizing principle of local politics.
+While the specific policy differences between the two sides are widely disputed, the progressive/moderate formulation remains salient in the local media and in the deep network of political clubs and mutual endorsements that help determine elections.

+Issues

 Housing is a frequent topic in San Francisco politics.
 San Francisco has the highest housing prices in the United States.
 As of 2018, its median house price was $1.61 million, almost twice the average from five years earlier.
 Many factors contribute to the housing situation in San Francisco.
 One of the main reasons for this is the lack of available homes to live in.
 The Bay Area, from 2011 to 2015, only created 1 home for every 8 jobs created.

 San Francisco has some of the most stringent housing laws in the United States.
 It ranks 3rd among cities in the United States as the hardest city to build in.
 It has been estimated by San Francisco's chief economist that in order for prices in San Francisco to stabilize, the city would need around 100,000 units to reduce prices.